 Why?
-If you do not ventilate your home or garage when you are using chemicals, it can cause health problems.
+Not ventilating your home or garage when you're using chemicals can cause health problems.

 NEVER INSERT METAL OBJECTS INTO AN APPLIANCE

 Why?
 Doing this-putting a knife in a toaster, for example-puts you at risk of being shocked.
 Unplug the appliance first.